-Now, I do have to add a disclaimer.
-My babies are only two months old, so there is still a lot I have to learn, but these are the essentials and a few of my personal favorites (let’s be honest – with two little girls, a tiny bit of spoiling was in order!).
+Now, I do have to add a disclaimer – there are the essentials and a few of my personal favorites (let’s be honest – with two little girls, a tiny bit of spoiling was in order!).
 I’ll continue to add to the list as my girls grow with things I love and things I can’t live without, but for now, this is a great place to start if you are expecting twins! 🙂 To mothers of twins (and multiples) everywhere, I applaud you!
 To expecting mothers of twins, just know it can be rough, but the good and the fun and the amazing moments totally outweigh those last few weeks of pregnancy and the sleepless nights! 😉 You can read my recommendations and explanations, and then scroll to the bottom to find a downloadable, printable list.

 During the pregnancy: Twin pregnancy is a wonderful, unique, horribly hard thing in the best way possible. 🙂 The next few months will be centered around taking care of those babies, and that includes taking care of yourself, too.
 There were a few things that I LOVED and made my life easier to…handle (I have no better way of saying that!
 Hahaha!).

 - Maternity Jeans: I think I made it to week 16 wearing normal pants…and then it was all downhill from there!
 I only bought two pairs of maternity jeans for two reasons: 1.
 Working from home, I was able to get away with wearing a lot of sweats and my husband’s clothes.
 And 2.
 I knew I wouldn’t be wearing them long term, and I didn’t want to spend an arm and a leg on them.
 These pants from Jessica Simpson were my go-to.
-I also loved these jeans from Old Navy.
+I also loved these the price of the ones from Old Navy.